-We’re here for anyone in Australia concerned by eating disorders or body image issues, whether you need support for yourself or someone you care about.
-All our counsellors are qualified mental health professionals including psychologists, social workers and bachelor-educated counsellors, with specialist training in eating disorders and body image.
+We’re here for anyone in Australia concerned about eating disorders or body image issues, whether you need support for yourself or someone you care about.
+All our counsellors are qualified mental health professionals with a background in psychology, social work or counselling.
+They also have specialist training in eating disorders and body image.

 *We are experiencing high volumes of calls, emails and webchats due to the challenges of COVID for many people experiencing eating disorders or body image issues, and their friends and family.
 This means it is hard at times to get through to our counsellors.
 Our counsellors want to support you, so if you can’t get through, please leave a voicemail or send an email, and we will get back to you as soon as we can.